rcl-ssl/docs/sdk/sdk.md

 ## Create a Certificate Order for a Stand Alone Certificate

 You will first need to create a certificate order before you can create a Stand Alone certificate.

+### Example Console Application

 ```csharp
 #nullable disable